ryanrestine/HackTheBox_WriteUps/windows_machines/search_notes.md

 ![cert1.png](../assets/search_assets/cert1.png)

-This allows me to navigate to https://search.htb/staff where I can canfirm the certificate is working:
+This allows me to navigate to https://search.htb/staff where I can confirm the certificate is working:

 ![cert2.png](../assets/search_assets/cert2.png)

-We can then use sierra.frye's crednetials to login to a web shell session.
+We can then use sierra.frye's credentials to login to a web shell session.

 ![s_login.png](../assets/search_assets/s_login.png)